Sky970415/Mallipattu_Lab_Pipelines/README.md

 This repository is used for storing the Pipelines of single cell analysis from the start to the end.
 Records pipelines for Single Cell analysis
 ## HPC

+### Seawulf HPC

+Seawulf HPC is the high performing computer maintained by Stony Brook University.
+Please take a look at the [starting guide](https://it.stonybrook.edu/help/kb/getting-started-guide) made by Stony Brook IT department.

 ### HPC Setup
+HPC is installed with a lot of bioinformatic related modules.
+Instead of managing modules by yourself using ```sudo install``` command, it is better to load the installed module from HPC.

-In order to load necessary module during the startup of HPC cluster, it is better to edit the .bachrc file to change the startup sequence.
+In order to load necessary/commonly used modules during the startup of HPC cluster, editing the .bachrc file will change the startup sequence and load them automatically everytime.

 Type ```vim ~/.bashrc``` to edit your bashrc file.
 Add the following blocks at the end of the file(vim guide: press keyboard ```i``` to enter insert mode):
 ```